Bikeman868/NPL/docs/LANGUAGE.md

 * `clear` deletes all routing information on the messaage.
 If no further manipulation of the route takes place, then the message will be dropped, and no further processing will take place.
 * `prepend` adds a new destination to the front of the routing list, making it the next place that the message will be sent.
 The destination can be a `pipe`, `process` or `network` entry point.
 * `append` adds a new destination to the end of the routing list, so that the message will be sent to this destination for processing after all of the destinations on this list have processed the message.
 The destination can be a `pipe`, `process` or `network` entry point.
 * `capture` specifies how to route messages emitted by processes as they proces this message.
-The `capture` statement is followed by a message type, then a route definition enclosed ini `{}`.
+The `capture` statement is followed by a message type, then a route definition enclosed in `{}`.
 The route definiton uses the same `route` reserved word.
 This does allows you to create nested `capture` statements, but this is bad practice and other solutions should be saught.
 * `remove` is followed by a list of destinations, and removes all of those destinations from the routing list.
 This is not often useful, but is provided for completeness.

 As well as using `capture` to globally catch all emitted messages of a specific type, you can also add a scope block after a routing destination to capture messages emitted from that destination.